 2. The action scenes look great

 This is something that often gets overlooked, but the fight sequences in Batman Forever (and Batman and Robin too, for that matter) are really well staged.
-Certainly, these scenes are more dynamic than anything in the Burton films, and are also a lot more fluid and clear (if less hard hitting and quasi-realistic) than most instances of Bat-Fu that appeared in the Nolan trilogy 10 years later.
+Certainly, these scenes are more dynamic than anything in the Burton films, and they’re also a lot more fluid and clear (if less hard hitting and quasi-realistic) than most instances of Bat-Fu that appeared in the Nolan trilogy 10 years later.

 1. Batman and Robin both have character arcs

 Batman Forever isn’t the only superhero film to provide character arcs for its lead characters; Superman and Superman II, Spider-Man 2, The Dark Knight Trilogy, and Iron Man all do so with a gusto (and there are many more examples you could cite as well).
 Still, it’s always worth applauding the efforts of filmmakers who strive to go beyond telling a simple adventure story and try to burden their characters with an emotional as well as physical struggle, and this is certainly something that the team behind Batman Forever have attempted.

-Ultimately, when faced by the choice to commit to a life as either Wayne or Batman (as symbolised by saving either Chase or Robin), Bruce realises that this dilemma is a false one; in actuality, he’s both Bruce Wayne AND Batman, and by choosing to be both (by saving both hostages, natch), he’s now in control of his quest for justice rather than a slave to it.
+Ultimately, when faced by the choice to commit to a life as either Wayne or Batman (as symbolised by saving either Chase or Robin), Bruce realises that this dilemma is a false one.
+In actuality, he’s both Bruce Wayne and Batman, and by choosing to be both (by saving both hostages, natch), he’s now in control of his quest for justice rather than a slave to it.